We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Director

-In 1990, Jeffs completed a diploma in editing at the Australian Film, Television and Radio School.
-Her 1993 short film, Stroke, a wordless mini-epic spinning off one woman in a swimming pool, was invited to numerous international film festivals, including Cannes and Sundance.
+In 1990, Jeffs completed a diploma in editing at the Australian Film, Television and Radio School in Sydney.
+Her 1993 short film Stroke, a wordless mini-epic spinning off one woman swimming, was invited to numerous international film festivals, including Cannes and Sundance in the United States.
+She continued to develop her directorial voice through advertising, where she became an in-demand director.

-Jeffs spent a number of years developing the script for her debut feature, Rain.
-She was haunted by Kirsty Gunn's coming of age novel, but was unsure how to bring its distinctive atmosphere of summer holidays and fractured families to the screen.
+Jeffs was haunted by Kirsty Gunn's coming of age novel, but was unsure how to bring its distinctive atmosphere of summer holidays and fractured families to the screen.
 Shot in 34 days, the film was made for a smaller budget than some of her 30 second commercials.
+In an interview while promoting Rain, Jeffs noted that the move from commercials and short films to features "wasn't a difficult transition for me".

 When Jeffs shot her first feature in America, she found the experience comparable to doing an indie film back in New Zealand: "It's low budget — you have to work hard and fast."
 The film was Sunshine Cleaning, which explores the relationship between two sisters whose job is cleaning crime scenes.
-The film shared actor Alan Arkin and some of the same producing team as hit road movie Little Miss Sunshine.
+It shared Oscar-winning actor Alan Arkin and some of the same producing team as road movie Little Miss Sunshine.

 LA Times critic Betsy Sharkey praised Sunshine Cleaning as an "offbeat and oddly endearing drama, leavened with just the right amount of comedy ... but dig in a little deeper, and you uncover a smartly done morality tale that couldn't be more in synch with these troubled times".

-Since Sunshine Cleaning, Jeffs has concentrated on directing commercials.
-Although still based in New Zealand, in 2011 she left American company Saville Productions, to sign with New York commercials house Xenon.
+After Sunshine Cleaning, Jeffs concentrated on directing commercials.
+Although still based in New Zealand, in 2011 she left American company Saville Productions, to sign with New York commercials house Xenon, and in 2017 signed a deal closer to home, with Auckland-based company Flying Fish.
+In her advertising career, Jeffs has worked with local clients such as SkyCity, Bank of New Zealand and the police, as well as international drinks company Baileys and American department store Kohl's.

 Sources include